High school basketball: Haskell boys coach Wes Hayes dies

 Following his 2018 heart attack, Hayes returned in 2018-19 to guide the Haymakers to a 24-5 record and the final rung of the area tournament.
 It was his best year in coaching and Haskell’s 20 regular-season wins were a program first.

-Hayes also was a head coach at Tahlequah, Vian, Jay, Nowata, Claremore Sequoyah and Hollister, Missouri, and an assistant at Fort Gibson and Central.
+Hayes also was a head coach at Tahlequah, Vian, Jay, Nowata, Claremore Sequoyah and Hollister, Missouri; and an assistant at Central, Sapulpa and Fort Gibson.
 He totaled 234 wins in 18 years as a head coach.

 He is survived by his wife, Brandy; son Micah, 24; and daughter Maddie, 17.
 An infant son, Jacob Lee, died from heart-related issues when he was 16 days old.